-- A number of conceptual choices have to be made, for example regarding which programming strategy to use, see Conceptual Issues on page 14. - The right hardware and network solutions have to be selected, so that performance is satisfactory and there is sufficient margin for further development later on.
-See Performance Issues on page 31. - There are also certain limitations to the number of controllers, applications, programs and tasks that can co-exist in a single controller.
-See Limitations on page 38.
+- The application layer protocol to be used MMS or Inter Application Communication(IAC).
+MMS uses control modules and function blocks whereas IAC uses single control modules and diagrams for communication. - A number of conceptual choices have to be made, for example regarding which programming strategy to use, see Conceptual Issues on page 14. - The right hardware and network solutions have to be selected, so that the performance is satisfactory and there is sufficient margin for further development.
+See Performance Issues on page 34. - There are certain limitations to the number of controllers, applications, programs and tasks that co-exist in an 800xA system and in a single controller.
+See Limitations on page 42.